-Auditors Financial Analysts Investment Banks Rating Agencies (Internal and External) Filialiciai Alialysts investinent banks Rating Agencies The Audit Committee, The Company obtains The Company obtains The Company obtains through the functions the relevant board the relevant board the relevant board and powers granted to approvals for the approvals for the approvals for the it under the CG Manual engagement of engagement of engagement of rating and the Audit financial analysts and investment banks and agencies and the Committee Charter, the Company engages the Company engages Company engages only performs oversight only reputable financial only reputable reputable agencies functions over the analysts with proven investment banks with with proven Company's internal independence and proven independence independence and and external auditors expertise in their field and expertise in their expertise in their field to ensure that they act of practice. field of practice. of practice. independently from each other or from Financial analysts form Investment banks form Rating agencies form interference of outside part of the public. part of the public. part of the public. parties, and that they They are not given They are not given They are not given are given unrestricted non-public information non-public information non-public information access to all records, concerning the concerning the concerning the properties and Company until such Company until such Company until such personnel necessary in information is information is information is the discharge of their disclosed by the disclosed by the disclosed by the respective audit Company to the public Company to the public Company to the public functions. in general.
+Auditors -· · · · · · · (Internal and External) Financial Analysts Investment Banks Rating Agencies The Audit Committee, The Company obtains The Company obtains The Company obtains through the functions the relevant board the relevant board the relevant board and powers granted to approvals for the approvals for the approvals for the it under the CG Manual engagement of engagement of engagement of rating and the Audit financial analysts and investment banks and agencies and the Committee Charter, the Company engages the Company engages Company engages only performs oversight only reputable financial only reputable reputable agencies functions over the analysts with proven investment banks with with proven Company's internal independence and proven independence independence and and external auditors expertise in their field and expertise in their expertise in their field to ensure that they act of practice. field of practice. of practice. independently from each other or from Financial analysts form Investment banks form Rating agencies form interference of outside part of the public. part of the public. part of the public. parties, and that they They are not given They are not given They are not given are given unrestricted non-public information non-public information non-public information access to all records, concerning the concerning the concerning the properties and Company until such Company until such Company until such personnel necessary in the discharge of their information is disclosed by the information is disclosed by the information is disclosed by the respective audit disclosed by the Company to the public disclosed by the Company to the public disclosed by the Company to the public functions. in general.
 In the in general.
 In the in general.
-In the event a financial event an investment event a rating agency is The Audit Committee analyst is engaged by bank is engaged by the engaged by the reviews and confirms the Company for a Company for a Company for a the independence of particular transaction, particular transaction, particular transaction, the external auditors such analyst is obliged such bank is obliged to such agency is obliged by obtaining to keep the transaction keep is obliged to keep to keep is obliged to statements from the confidential until the transaction keep the transaction auditors on disclosed by the confidential until confidential until relationships between Company. disclosed by the disclosed by the the auditors and the Company.
+In the Turictions. event a financial event an investment event a rating agency is The Audit Committee analyst is engaged by bank is engaged by the engaged by the reviews and confirms the Company for a Company for a Company for a the independence of particular transaction, particular transaction, particular transaction, the external auditors such analyst is obliged such bank is obliged to such agency is obliged by obtaining to keep the transaction keep is obliged to keep to keep is obliged to statements from the confidential until the transaction keep the transaction auditors on disclosed by the confidential until confidential until relationships between Company. disclosed by the disclosed by the the auditors and the . , Company.
 Company.
-Company, including non-audit services, and discusses the relationship with the
+Company, including non-audit services, and discusses the relationship with the auditors.